Skip to main content

 Last modified: 10/14/2025

-College core requirements should align with the mission of the college and be benchmarked to similar sister schools.
+College core requirements should align with the mission of the college.
 College core requirements are reviewed/approved by the college (or school) and UCC.
 General Education requirements are reviewed/approved by GEC, Senate and the Chancellor.

 UWL will determine the SLOsWe hope there is some informal or formal collaboration across the campuses.